standard-for-public-code/standard-for-public-code/criteria/document-objectives.md

 Documenting your objectives:

-* provides an easy way for people to decide whether this codebase is interesting for them now or in the future.
+* provides an easy way for people to decide whether this codebase is interesting for them now or in the future,
 * helps scope your own development as well as clearly communicate to other stakeholders and contributors what the codebase is for.

 ## What this does not do